Rep. David Disney

-Disney, a Democrat, was the representative for Ohio's 1st congressional district from 1853 to 1855.
+Disney was the representative for Ohio’s 1st congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1849 to Mar 1855, Disney missed 587 of 1,634 roll call votes, which is 35.9%.
 This is worse than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1849-Feb 1850||108||35||32.4%||86th|

 |Dec 1852-Mar 1853||114||42||36.8%||65th|